64B4-2.002 Definition of “Supervision” for Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling

 12 hour course description: This 12-hour live course will present a detailed, in-depth look at the major models and stages of supervision, including supervision methods and techniques.
 The dynamics of therapist-client and supervisor-therapist-client relationships will be explored, including contextual variables in practice such as culture, gender, ethnicity, power and economics which may impact supervision.
 Participants will have the opportunity to develop their own model supervision with insight as to the role of evaluation in supervision process.
 Distinctive issues that arise in supervision will also be addressed including ethical, legal and regulatory issues

 **Course fee for the workshop is $300 and includes training manual, supervisor electronic resource links (videos, forms, contracts, tools), 18 additional free online ceus (can be spread across 2 renewal periods if needed), and your free one year personalized marketing supervisor profile listing at meetyoursupervisor.com (2 years for licensed psychologists in lieu of online ceus).

 ***If you are unable to attend for any reason once payment has been made, your registration will be transferred to the next live session or one of your choice.
 There are no refunds.
 If you are unable to attend future live sessions, a credit will be issued towards online CEUs provided by MDM.

 Instructions for purchasing “Qualified Clinical Supervision Training”

-by clicking the "BUY NOW" button to your right.
+by clicking the "BUY NOW" button to your right OR send the payment

 2. Please send an email to firstname.lastname@example.org to inform us of purchase and session date preference.
 Please include your professional license number (ie. MH0000) and your contact information including address and phone number.

-3. Once your payment is processed, a confirmation email will be sent with more details about the 2-day workshop.
+3. Once your payment is processed, a confirmation email will be sent with more details about the 1-day workshop.